 In order to be considered for selection to the championships, all institutions must ensure that the electronic submission of results from any competition in which its student-athletes compete is reported by the meet host to USA Swimming's SWIMS database.
 It will be the responsibility of the HOST to submit meet results, inclusive of specific names of studentathletes on relays, to ncaa@usaswimming.org within 72 hours after the completion of a competition.
 The submission of incorrect or late performances (false marks) may result in the disqualification of the student-athlete.
 All results must be submitted not later than midnight Eastern time, Sunday, Feb.
-28 for women and midnight Eastern time, Sunday, March 7 for men.
+27 for women and midnight Eastern time, Sunday, March 6 for men.
 Results that are submitted or corrected more than 72 hours after the qualifying performance will be subject to a fine of \$500 if the performance is the basis for championships selection, with potential additional fines for repeated violations.
-Detailed information regarding results submission is available on the NCAA website (ncaa.org, Championships, Division I Swimming and Diving).
+Detailed information regarding results submission is available on ncaa.org.